-The total Provider Grants and Other Allocations variance for FY 2020-21 was approximately \$16.8 million.
-The primary overarching factor contributing to the FY 2020-21 budget to actual variance was the ongoing COVID-19 pandemic and challenges related to the virtual provision of services and establishing the necessary infrastructure to render services in redefined work structures.
+The total Provider Grants and Other Allocations variance for FY 2021-22 was approximately \$34.1 million.
+The primary overarching factor contributing to the FY 2021-22 budget to actual variance was the ongoing COVID-19 pandemic and the challenges associated with rethinking our approach to services and engagement.
+In addition, more time was required to establish the needed partnerships and infrastructure to render services in redefined work structures.
 In addition: